sandstreamdev/std/is/integer.md

 # integer

-Checks if given value is an integer.
+Checks if the given value is an integer.

 ## Type signature